 How much compensation can you claim for post traumatic stress disorder?

-Once you are diagnosed by a medical specialist – the amount of compensation you can claim in 2018 for post traumatic stress syndrome following an accident in the UK is as follows:
+Once you are diagnosed by a medical specialist – the amount of compensation you can claim in 2019 for PTSD following an accident in the UK is as follows:

 1. Minor symptoms with full recovery settlements

 If the post traumatic stress you suffered was relatively minor and you recovered from the anxiety with no real further effects you can expect a compensation settlement of: £3,400 – £7,200

 If you are still suffering ongoing symptoms, which are not emotionally disabling at the time your claim settles – you could expect an average claim payout settlement amount for PTSD of: £7,200 – £20,300